Alan Fleming Tournament

 Alan Fleming Sr. Open Clay Court State Championship Tournament

-To register or get more information on this year's tournament click http://tennislink.usta.com/Tournaments/TournamentHome/Tournament.aspx?T=145361
+To register or get more information on this year's tournament, please visit http://www.alanflemingtournament.com.

-The 31st Alan Fleming Senior Open Clay Court State Championships are set to be held October 1st -5th at the Seabrook Island Racquet Club.
-This year we are proud to announce another milestone for the Fleming Championships.
-Our Mixed Doubles 40’s, 50’s and 60’s events will be played as a Category 1 National Championship Gold Ball Event (1000point level).
-All other events offered will remain unchanged for 2014.
+The 32nd Alan Fleming Senior Open Clay Court State Championships are set to be held October 7th - 11th at the Seabrook Island Racquet Club.
+New in 2014, Mixed Doubles 40’s, 50’s, 60’s amd 70's events are now played as a Category 1 National Championship Gold Ball Event (1000 point level).
 This South Carolina Level 1 State Championship event and southern level 200 point tournament was recently named “South Carolina Adult Tournament of the year.
 The tournament offers over 44 events including singles, doubles and mixed doubles for men and women ages 35 to 80.

 The event was originally established in 1981 under the leadership of Seabrook resident Alan Fleming, a resident of Seabrook Island along with his wife Sally.
 Before moving to Seabrook, Alan had been a nationally ranked tennis player whose resume included matches played at Forest Hills, the precursor to the US Open.
 Alan was a NJ State champion and a National Father-Son champion with son Peter.
 Alan was often ranked #1 in his age group in both New Jersey and South Carolina.